Grant County Court Records

 Protective Orders

 Domestic abuse, child abuse, harassment, and individual-at-risk restraining orders carry no filing fee under Wisconsin law.
-These cases may be filed at the Clerk of Courts office and are heard by the intake court judge.
+These cases can be filed at the Clerk of Courts office and are heard by the intake court judge.

 Birth and Death Records